Continuous Combinatorics of Abelian Group Actions: Undirected graph homomorphisms and the reduced homotopy group

-In this section we apply our main theorem to study the existence of continuous graph homomorphisms $\varphi : F(2^{\Z^2}) \rightarrow \Gamma$ for various graphs $\Gamma$.
-Unlike prior sections, our graphs here will be assumed to be undirected and without any assigned $\Z^2$-labeling of their edges.
+In the rest of this chapter we apply the Twelve Tiles Theorem to study the existence of continuous graph homomorphisms $\varphi : F(2^{\Z^2}) \rightarrow \Gamma$ for various graphs $\Gamma$.
+For this purpose, all our graphs will be assumed to be undirected and without any assigned $\Z^2$-labeling of their edges.

+In the setting of continuous graph homomorphisms, our main theorem, Theorem \ref{thm:tilethm}, takes the following form.